facebook/react/docs/docs/lifting-state-up.md

     this.props.onTemperatureChange(e.target.value);
 ```

+>Note:
+>
-> Note that there is no special meaning to either `temperature` or `onTemperatureChange` prop names in custom components.
+>There is no special meaning to either `temperature` or `onTemperatureChange` prop names in custom components.
 We could have called them anything else, like name them `value` and `onChange` which is a common convention.

 The `onTemperatureChange` prop will be provided together with the `temperature` prop by the parent `Calculator` component.
 It will handle the change by modifying its own local state, thus re-rendering both inputs with the new values.
 We will look at the new `Calculator` implementation very soon.